ESG FAQ

 -

 The Schneider Sustainability External and Relative Index (SSERI) measures the long-term sustainability performance of the Group in terms of relative performance, through a combination of external indices which cover a range of environmental, social, and governance indicators wider than and different from the Schneider Sustainability Impact (SSI).
-The SSERI weighs 25% of the long-term incentives (LTI) performance criteria for about 3,000 Group leaders.
+The SSERI weighs 25% of the long-term incentives (LTI) performance criteria for about 4,000 employees.
 Using external indices ensures that the sustainability priorities governing the assessment of the long-term sustainability performance of the Group are at all times those which matter the most to the stakeholders.
 As their content is dynamic and includes new and more relevant topics as they emerge, it forces participants to constantly anticipate the most demanding trends in global sustainability.
 The Board has selected some of the most challenging external indices which are objective, recognized, and independent, covering main geographies in line with the Group’s global footprint and which complement each other as they cover different sustainability dimensions:

-- Euronext Vigeo which covers environment, community involvement, business behavior, human rights, corporate governance, and human resources.
+- Euronext Vigeo, which covers environment, community involvement, business behavior, human rights, corporate governance, and human resources;

 A revised compensation policy was voted during the 2024 Annual General Meeting of the Group, whereby Scopes 1, 2, and 3 (upstream) CO2 emissions reduction targets are used instead of SSERI to calculate 25% of Long Term Incentive Plans starting in 2024, in order to align executive remuneration with the Group's climate transition commitments.